WintrCat/wintrchess/docs/hosting.md

 NODE_ENV="production"
 ```

 The environment that the app is running in.
 Can be one of two values: `production` (default) and `development`.
-In development mode, some features are enabled to help with debugging.
+In production, only requests with the `Host` header set to `wintrchess.com` are accepted.
+You can edit the hostname whitelist in `server/src/lib/security/whitelist.ts`.

 ```toml
 PORT=8080